Devastating Effects of Deforestation on Our Environment

 Fire

-Fires, whether naturally occurring or human-induced, play a significant role in deforestation.
-In many agricultural frontiers, fire is used as a tool to quickly clear land for farming.
-However, these fires often spread uncontrollably to adjacent forest areas, causing extensive damage.
+Fires, whether natural or human-induced, are a significant driver of deforestation.
+In agricultural areas, fire is often used as a quick method to clear land for farming.
+However, these fires frequently spread beyond their intended boundaries, devastating adjacent forests and causing extensive environmental damage.

 What are the Environmental Impacts of Deforestation?